The White Room Wedding Photography Guide

 Common questions about weddings at The White Room

 The White Room's pricing varies by day of week, season, and which spaces you use.
 As of 2024, expect venue rental to start around $4,000-6,000 for smaller events and $8,000-15,000+ for full Saturday weddings with all three spaces.
 Pricing typically includes tables, chairs, and basic coordination.
-Contact the venue directly for current rates and package details—they're responsive and happy to send pricing info.
+Contact the venue directly for current rates.
+For photography pricing, our packages start at $1,400 for partial-day and $2,700 for full-day coverage.

 Capacity depends on which spaces you're using.
 The Rooftop Terrace holds up to 150 for ceremonies.
 Villa Blanca accommodates around 100 for ceremonies or cocktail hours.
 The Loft can seat up to 200 for dinner and dancing.
 For a ceremony on the rooftop followed by reception in the Loft, most weddings comfortably fit 120-180 guests.